LafeLabs/bookofgeometron-2019/book1/README.md

 As with the Watershed, of course the Street as defined here already exists.
 What we are doing here is refocusing on it as a separate entity from political or business structures--we are focusing on the actual physical things, not what their current meaning is in our existing system.
 Also we are building a network of Street elements, where each element maps to a web page, and also physical media which point to web pages.
 Again, we are building a self-replicating network where we build elements in our direct environment, then teach others to do the same, and spread the network out to the whole world.

+What is the Street where this book comes from?
+At the top level, the Interstate 95 corridor defines where I am while I write this.
+From there, the main local artery is the local also north-south route US Route 29.
+At the most local level a very short easy walk from where most of this work is done is Maryland Route 216 a very local road.
+Below that are various suburban shopping centers that define the physical commercial life where food and goods flow through this place.
+This includes Sidamo Coffee, CVS pharmacy, Harris Teeter groceries, the shop at the BP gas station, and the Cherry Tree shopping center.

 ![](../symbols/street.svg)